john-doherty/mixpanel-lite/README.md

 ## How offline works

 mixpanel-lite uses the Mixpanel [HTTP API](https://developer.mixpanel.com/docs/http).
-Requests are saved to localStorage `mixpanel-lite` first and are only removed from localStorage once the API confirms receipt.

-This allows the device to go on/offline without losing events.
+Requests are saved to localStorage `mixpanel-lite` first and are only removed from localStorage once the API confirms receipt, allowing the device to go on/offline without losing events.

 ## Usage